How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

-We now describe analysts' overall experiences with the assistant and explore the reasons \textit{why} they want to use one.
-These reasons are influenced by its impacts on their workflows (\textbf{RQ3}), which is in turn shaped by various elements of the assistant, such as the timing (Sec. \ref{sec:results_when}) and content (Sec. \ref{sec:results_what}) of the suggestions.
+Most analysts (11/13) thought the assistant was helpful for both planning and execution-centric tasks, and expressed a variety of preferences as to \emph{why} they would want to work with this style of assistant.

-Generally, 11/13 analysts thought the assistant was helpful in their analysis process.
-Analysts frequently liked the code that was provided (Sec. \ref{sec:results_what_assistance}), both for execution \textit{and} planning assistance.
-For instance, A4 appreciated that the assistant saved them time by doing frequent coding tasks: \shortquote{The one thing that I really liked about it is that it saves me from having to do a lot of mundane stuff like setting up a testing and training dataset for some sort of machine learning model.} Likewise, A5 especially valued the assistant-initiated execution assistance for helping them move past roadblocks: \shortquote{It was fascinating, to be honest.
-Because very often you're doing things, and you are stuck... and (the assistant saved) you that trouble of going somewhere else and googling things.}
+Analysts valued the planning assistance content provided by the assistant.
+For instance, A9 found it helped them to consider alternative decisions: \shortquote{The (assistant) is helpful for me to indicate some aspects to think about.
+Though I did not take all of them, I see this is something that I may need to take a look at.} Furthermore, A2 liked having a clear rationale for why they should incorporate a suggestion (Sec. \ref{sec:results_what_qualities}): \longquote{As compared to when I'm typing in Gmail where it (suggests) words, this I find is much more helpful because it not only gives me the code but also gives the justification and rationale.} This suggests that planning assistance can be perceived as being of use to the data analysis process.

-Analysts also liked the planning assistance content provided by the assistant (Sec. \ref{sec:results_what_assistance}).
-For instance, A9 found it particularly beneficial to consider alternative decisions: \shortquote{The (assistant) is helpful for me to indicate some aspects to think about.
-Though I did not take all of them, I see this is something that I may need to take a look at.} Furthermore, A2 considered it particularly helpful to have a clear rationale for why they should incorporate a suggestion (Sec. \ref{sec:results_what_qualities}): \longquote{I see a lot of potential and utility for this.
-As compared to when I'm typing in Gmail where it (suggests) words, this I find is much more helpful because it not only gives me the code but also gives the justification and rationale.}
+Even though our design primarily was centered on helping analysts consider alternative but reasonable approaches, they also frequently liked execution assistance.
+For instance, A4 appreciated that \shortquote{it saves me from having to do a lot of mundane stuff like setting up a testing and training dataset for some sort of machine learning model.} Similarly, A5 appreciated execution assistance for helping them move past roadblocks, noting that when \shortquote{you are stuck... and (the assistant saved) you that trouble of going somewhere else and googling things.} This is consistent with the preferences found in prior works that studied code execution assistants \cite{Vaswani2017AttentionIA, Liang2023UnderstandingTU, Ross2023ThePA}, and suggests that having both both planning \emph{and} execution is critical for the design of this style of assistant.